Getting Compensation for Your Lost Wages

 Defense counsel in Maryland cannot tell the jury that the bills have already been paid by another source.
 However, once the jury makes an award to the victim, including the accident victim's medical bills, the health insurer can exercise its subrogation rights and recover from the defendant (or the accident victim, if an award has been made) for monies paid for the victim's medical bills.
 When health insurance companies do assert their subrogation rights, our Maryland accident lawyers will fight the health insurance companies to reduce your medical liens which will increase your compensation.

-There are some situations that don’t fit into these categories.
-For example, a self-employed client who is temporarily completely unable to operate the business because of injury.
+Some situations don’t fit these categories.
+For example, consider a self-employed client who is temporarily completely unable to operate the business because of injury.
 The correct measure of damages is the lost profit during the period of disability.
 The lost gross earnings are inaccurate because they do not account for the expenses not incurred while the client was not operating the business.
-To prove this kind of a claim you will need expense and earning reports for a comparable prior period, so you can demonstrate the lost profit due to the injury.
+To prove this kind of a claim you will need expense and earning reports for a comparable prior period so that you can demonstrate the lost profit due to the injury.
 Also be sure to document the cost of any replacement help retained.
 The key is that having some reasonable documentation of the loss will help in securing an offer on the lost income claim even if it is less that the loss claimed.
 A wage claim lacking a paper trail will almost always be denied in settlement negotiations.New Businesses: Can There Be a Viable Lost Wage Claim?

 Also problematic is the issue of a new business.
 Where there are no records from prior years to use as a point of comparison, counsel will have a difficult time proving what was lost.
 Because there is no way to tell if a new business will succeed or what the profits would be, if any, such a claim may be deemed speculative.